 There are 4.7 miles of beach in the Big Bend Gulf Coast Region, which extends from the St. Marks River in Wakulla County to the Anclote River, immediately north of the Pinellas-Pasco County line, as shown on Figure 1.
-There are 2.3 miles of critically eroded beaches in this subregion, of which 0.2 mile have been restored.
+There are 2.3 miles of critically eroded beaches in this subregion, of which 0.2 mile has been restored.
 Currently, there are no inlet management plans in this subregion.
+For additional inlet management and sand bypassing information, see the Annual Inlet Report.

 For additional beach management or project information, see the current Critically Eroded Beaches Report, the joint coastal permits by county or the local government funding requests by county web pages.
 Each subregion listed below will have the introductory paragraph listing miles of coastline and erosional events/storms that have affected the subregion.
 Each title within the subregion will list the coastal location and the county for the critical erosion area.
 In addition, there will be a subregion map highlighting the critical erosion areas and the managed project areas.
 Finally, references to coastal reports will also be listed at the end of each subregion.
 At the end of each region is a list of acronyms associated with beach management activities.

-For more specific information concerning projects or strategies along Florida's coastline, see the following links for the other six coastal regions of Florida and for background information, see the Strategic Beach Management Plan's Introduction.
+For more specific information concerning projects or strategies along Florida's coastline, see the following links for the other six coastal regions of Florida.
+For background information, see the Strategic Beach Management Plan's Introduction.

-Strategic Beach Management Plan's Introduction

-Northeast Atlantic Coast Region

-Central Atlantic Coast Region

-Southeast Atlantic Coast Region

-Florida Keys Region

-Southwest Gulf Coast Region

-Panhandle Gulf Coast Region
+Strategic Beach Management Plan's Introduction Northeast Atlantic Coast Region Central Atlantic Coast Region Southeast Atlantic Coast Region Florida Keys Region Southwest Gulf Coast Region Panhandle Gulf Coast Region storm impact reports, visit DEP's Office of Resilience and Coastal Protection hurricane web page.

-For additional information pertaining to beach and ocean conditions, coastal associations, educational institutions or government agencies, see the following related coastal links.
+For additional information pertaining to beach and ocean conditions, coastal associations, educational institutions or government agencies, see these related coastal links.